Skip to main content

 });

-This code creates a basic Web server that listens on port 80.
+This code will create a basic Web server listening on port 80.

 Step 2: Containerize the Application